adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-action-flow.md

   </Zoom>

 4. Click the **Confirm** button.
-5. In the **Action Output Variable Name**, type the name of a new variable.
-We'll call it `getPaywallProductsResult`.
+5. In the **Action Output Variable Name**, create a new variable and name it `getPaywallProductsResult`.
+We'll use this to map the paywall you designed in FlutterFlow with the Adapty paywall data.

-That is the moment when the paywall page will update and show actual product name and price.

 ## Step 1.3.
 Add check if the paywall uploaded successfully

+Before moving on, let’s verify that the Adapty paywall was received successfully.
+If so, we can update the paywall with the product data.
+If not, we’ll handle the error.
+Here's how to add the check:

 1. Click the **plus (+)** button and click **Add Conditional**.